zezinh0/backend_challenge/README.md

 ## Overview

-This project is a backend service built with **ASP.NET Core**.
+This mini-project is a backend service built with **ASP.NET Core**.
 It provides API functionality and runs in a containerized environment using **Docker**.
+For more detailed information about the mini-project, refer to the `Backend_Challenge_Devlop.pdf`.

+The API handles various operations related to managing books, including:

+- Retrieving all books
+- Adding a new book
+- Searching books by various parameters such as author, title, etc.
+- Retrieving detailed information about a specific book by ID
 ## Prerequisites

 Before running the project, ensure you have the following installed: